 - Net income (total income - ITDA = net income)

 Cash Flow Statement

-A cash flow statement provides an overview of how much money came into and went out of your business.
+A cash flow statement provides an overview of how much money came in and out of your business.
 Cash flow statements are for a specific period, typically done monthly.
 We provide a more in-depth look at impacts on cash flow in an earlier blog.

 A balance sheet is a financial statement that reports a company’s assets, liabilities, and shareholder equity at a specific point in time.
 More specifically defined:

-- Assets as cash, accounts receivable, inventory, real estate, furnishings/equipment, etc.
+- Assets are defined as cash, accounts receivable, inventory, real estate, furnishings/equipment, etc.

 - Liabilities are expenses or debts.
 This includes accounts payable, money owed to suppliers and vendors, credit card balances, employee compensation, loan payments, etc.

 - Equity is the value of your business’ assets after subtracting its liabilities.
 While small business equity is usually the owner’s equity, it could also include investors’ shares, stock options, or retained earnings.

 A projection of future sales for a set period.
 These financial projections should be consistent with data from the profit and loss statement.

 In addition to these key components of a financial plan, a small business may want to include additional information such as a personnel plan (a justification of how each team member contributes to the business, their salary, and any planned additional hires), lines of credit or funding options, and standard business ratios.